BerenBoden/berenboden/README.md

 ### Currently working towards a career in Web Development & enjoy Cyber Security as a hobby.

-- 🔭 I’m currently working on my Comptia Network+ exam.
+- Currently working on my Comptia Network+ exam.

 ### Connect with me: